 Develop Career and Financial Literacy Skills

-Fellows will enroll in NAFOA’s Native American Career Success Academy, a new online professional development curriculum for Native youth.
+Fellows will enroll in NAFOA’s Native American Career Success Academy, an online professional development curriculum for Native youth.
 The curriculum consists of two modules: Career Preparation and Personal Finance.
 The coursework is designed to help Native youth develop the skill set and confidence required to become financially responsible young adults and successful young professionals.

 Complete the Gen-I Career Leadership Summit